The Broadway

 The Broadway was a mid-level department store chain headquartered in Los Angeles, California.
 Founded in 1896 by English-born Arthur Letts Sr., and named after what was once the city's main shopping street, the Broadway became a dominant retailer in Southern California and the Southwest.
 Its fortunes eventually declined, and Federated Department Stores (now Macy's, Inc.) bought the chain in 1995.
-In 1996, Broadway stores were either closed or converted into Macy's and Bloomingdales.
+In 1996, Broadway stores were either closed or converted into Macy's and Bloomingdales, some of which were sold and converted to Sears, including the Stonewood Center and Whittwood Town Center locations.

 History

 Origins

-In 1895, J. A. Williams formed J. A. Williams & Co., built and opened his Broadway Department Store on August 29, 1895.
-In February, 1896 the store was liquidated, and Arthur Letts bought the name, assets, fixtures, and the building lease for $8377 and, on February 24, 1896, the Broadway started operating under Letts.
+In 1895, J. A. Williams formed J. A. Williams & Co., built and opened his J. A. Williams & Co.
+Dry Goods Store on August 29, 1895 in the new Hallett & Pirtle Building designed by Frederick Rice Dorn, who would later design the Marsh-Strong building and The Broadway Hollywood.
+Williams had a 30-foot storefront along Broadway, occupying only part of the building's ground floor.
+Other tenants included Pearson Draperies, the La Veta restaurant, medical offices, apartments, and later on the Hotel Savoy.

+In February, 1896, Williams went bankrupt and his store was liquidated.
+Arthur Letts bought the (by then "The Broadway Department Store") name, assets, fixtures, and lease for $8,377.
+On February 24th of that year, The Broadway started operating under Letts.
 The previous owners had a good location in a recently constructed building at the southwest corner of Broadway and Fourth Streets, but had all of its assets seized by their creditors for failure to pay its bills after just four short months of operations.
 In contrast, Letts was able to pay off all of his creditors in a short period of time after acquiring the assets for the failed store by the quick sale of the same assets and by watching his expenses.

 In a short period of time, the business was doing so well, that it had to expand into adjacent store fronts.

 The New and Greater Broadway (1914–15)

 Between 1900 and 1910, the population of Los Angeles more than tripled.
 Bullock's, in 1907, and Hamburger's (later May Co.), in 1908, had both opened stores occupying entire city blocks.
 It was clear to Letts that The Broadway needed a new, much larger building.

-In 1912 The Broadway announced plans for a new nine-story building with nearly 11 acres of floor space to be built in several phases at the same location (320 W. Fourth St., southwest corner of Broadway, now the Junipero Serra state office building).
-The store would have 11 passenger and 4 freight elevators; three entrances on Broadway, one on Fourth St. and one on Hill St. The architect was John Joseph (J. J.) Frauenfelder of Parkinson & Bergstrom. with construction starting in 1913 while the current store remained in business.
+In 1912 The Broadway announced plans for a new nine-story building with nearly 11 acres of floor space to be built at the same location (320 W. Fourth St., southwest corner of Broadway, now the Junipero Serra state office building).
+The building was completed in 1915.